 Mathematics for the Environment is a course that allows students to apply fundamental concepts in mathematics to the study of topics such as climate, economics, population growth, health care, energy, and media literacy.
 In order to better understand the mathematics presented in these areas, students will study the language of mathematics including patterns, logic, induction, deduction, axioms, proof, number properties, relations, functions, counting techniques, combinations, and permutations.
-The course emphasizes quantitative literacy, writing, problem-solving skills, and habits of the mind as students engage in a critical analysis of our environment through the use of mathematics.
-(Prerequisites: Minimum ACCUPLACER Elementary Algebra score of 78, OR satisfactory completion (74 or higher) of Instructional Services Fundamentals of Mathematical Literacy II or Fundamentals of Mathematical Literacy for STEM (INSV018R, INSV019R), OR written permission of an authorized college official (e.g., instructor, advisor, academic administrator) for students with an ACCUPLACER Elementary Algebra score in the range 63 - 77, OR written permission of instructor.)
+The course emphasizes quantitative literacy, writing, problemsolving skills, and habits of the mind as students engage in a critical analysis of our environment through the use of mathematics.
+(Prerequisites: Minimum Accuplacer Elementary Algebra score of 78 OR successful completion (74 or higher) of Instructional Services Fundamentals of Mathematical Literacy II or STEM (INSV018R or INSV019R), OR written permission of an authorized college official (e.g., instructor, advisor, academic administrator) for students with an Accuplacer Elementary Algebra score in the range 63-77 OR written permission of instructor.)